 Thyroid Cancer FAQs

-Thyroid cancer is cancer of the thyroid gland which is located in the front of the neck and produces thyroid hormones.
-Thyroid hormones help the body use energy and function normally.
+The thyroid is the butterfly-shaped gland located in the front, lower portion of the neck.
+It secretes thyroid hormones, which regulate the heart rate, body temperature, blood pressure and metabolism.
+Thyroid hormones help the body to use energy and function normally.

-What are the risk factors of thyroid cancer?
+Q: What causes thyroid cancer and what are the risk factors of it?

 - History of goiter (enlarged thyroid)

-- Certain genetic conditions such as familial medullary thyroid cancer (FMTC), multiple endocrine neoplasia (MEN) type 2A syndrome, and multiple endocrine neoplasia (MEN) type 2B syndrome
+- Genetic conditions such as familial medullary thyroid cancer (FMTC), multiple endocrine neoplasia (MEN) type 2A syndrome, and multiple endocrine neoplasia (MEN) type 2B syndrome

-Thyroid nodules are usually discovered by a doctor during a physical exam.
-Cancer is confirmed based on a needle biopsy (fine-needle aspiration biopsy of the thyroid) of the nodule or testing a surgically removed nodule Thyroid nodules are very common, and fewer than 1 in 10 are cancerous.
+Thyroid nodules are usually discovered by a doctor during a physical exam, or incidentally on imaging as mentioned previously.
+A cancerous nodule can be confirmed by an office biopsy (fine-needle aspiration biopsy of the thyroid) of the nodule or microscopically examining a surgically removed nodule.
+Thyroid nodules are very common, and fewer than 1 in 10 are cancerous.

 Thyroid cancer is primarily treated by a thyroidectomy, or the surgical removal of the thyroid.
+Small cancers may even be treated by partial thyroidectomy.
 Radioactive Iodine (RAI) therapy may also be used following surgery to destroy any remaining thyroid cells, cancerous and noncancerous, without affecting the rest of the body.
 Thyroid cancer patients very rarely need chemotherapy or radiation and if caught early, the prognosis for thyroid cancer is very good.
+Follow-up tests (CT, MRI, ultrasounds, PET) may also be performed to monitor patients.

 Ear, Nose and Throat-Head and Neck Surgery